aldaqrouqtaysir/academic-pathfinder-app/README.md

 [Open the primary Vercel deployment](https://academic-pathfinder-app.vercel.app/)

-This public deployment is a portfolio/demo MVP.
-It is not production-approved for real student records or an official school deployment.

 ## Overview

 SAIS Academic Navigator turns a multi-step student intake into grade-aware academic planning suggestions.
 Students describe their interests, strengths, workload tolerance, and future goals; the application then evaluates generated course combinations with deterministic rules and weighted match factors.

 The project is designed for an estimated school audience of approximately 300 students.
-This is a design target, not a claim of active users, adoption, or academic validation.

 ## Current Product Status